|On this page…|

 Open the function meanstats inside the chart in the call_stats_function_stateflow model that you updated in Program a MATLAB Function in a Chart.

 The editor automatically checks your function code for errors and recommends corrections.

 If there are no errors or warnings, the Builder window appears and reports success.
 Otherwise, it lists errors.
-For example, if you change the name of local function avg to a nonexistent local function aug in meanstats, the following errors appear:
+For example, if you change the name of local function avg to a nonexistent local function aug in meanstats, errors appear in the Diagnostic Viewer.